B.L. Freeborn (c) 2013, updated Sept. 2022

 32 + 77 = 109 is the ratio of Earth’s diameter to the Sun’s diameter.

-The following can also be found: 7 for 7 days in a week, 5 x 14 = 70 is the rounded up distance between two degrees of longitude at the equator and 32 = 5.65 squared.
+The following can also be found: 7 for 7 days in a week and 32 = 5.65 squared which reminds of 56 found in other posts.

 Accurate numerical data is just not what we are expecting from people in the distant past which is why we are so hesitant to accept the veracity of the interpretation.
 But we will see in the next readings that these counts and numbers are not accidental.